-1. Why did we start a free QnA?
+1. Why did we start a free Q&A?

-It bothers us that people who don't know a doctor friend or relative are sometimes disadvantaged in utilising healthcare.
+It bothers us that people who do not have a doctor friend or relative are sometimes disadvantaged in navigating the Singapore healthcare system.

-The QnA was hence set up to allow anyone with a health issue to receive some friendly medical opinions.
+The Q&A was hence set up to allow anyone with a health issue to receive some friendly medical opinions.

 2. Which doctors do we invite to participate?

-DxD relies on word-of-mouth recommendations from fellow doctors to identify specialists in each field.
+DoctorxDentist relies on word-of-mouth recommendations from doctors to identify specialists in each field.
 We then meet with each doctor in person.

-Yes, it's time-consuming, but besides expertise, we think it's important that the doctor is friendly and enthusiastic about raising the level of healthcare awareness in Singapore.
+Yes, it's time-consuming, but besides expertise, we think that it is important that the doctor is friendly and enthusiastic about raising the level of healthcare awareness in Singapore.

-3. Is the QnA sustainable if it's free?
+3. Is the Q&A sustainable if it's free?

-Doctors who contribute do so to share their knowledge and experience.
+Doctors who contribute do so to share their knowledge and experience with the public.
 They are never paid or reimbursed for their answers.

 If you've benefited, you can show your thanks by spreading the word to others who may benefit as well.

-4. How to use the medical QnA correctly (PLEASE READ!)
+4. How to use the medical Q&A correctly (please read!)

-To prevent the QnA from being shuttered prematurely, you can help by using it responsibly:
+To prevent the Q&A from being shuttered prematurely, you can help by using it responsibly:

-DO NOT take any answers for medical advise.
+DO NOT take any answers for medical advice.

 DO NOT treat it as a doctor consultation - it will never replace a face-to-face doctor consult and examination, for obvious reasons.

-DO NOT use it in an urgent medical situation.
+DO NOT use the Q&A in an urgent medical situation.
 Go and see your doctor.
 To ask a question:

 - Register for an account, so that you'll be notified when a doctor answers.

-- Do not include any personal identifiable information in your question - the QnA is publicly visible.
+- Do not include any personal identifiable information in your question - the Q&A is publicly visible.

-- Doctors will usually reply within 24 - 48 hours.
+- Doctors will usually reply within 24 to 48 hours.
 More opinions will continue to be added on, so you can check back later.

-5. How to ask a good question on DxD
+5. How to ask a good question on DoctorxDentist

 Questions should be clearly written